-Have you ever heard of the stereotype that wrinkles, body weight, increasing age, affect women more than men?
-Or should we say that women are more expressive about the impact they have after such conversations than men.
-Body talks are very casual and normalised, especially in brown households.
+Have you ever heard of the stereotype that wrinkles, body weight, and increasing age, affect women more than men?
+Or should we say that women are more expressive about the impact they have after such conversations than men?
+Body talks are very casual and normalized, especially in brown households.
 We tend to even use this topic as a way to initiate the conversation.
-“Oh have you lost some weight?”, “I guess you should lose some weight” and whatnot.
+“Oh, have you lost some weight?”, “I guess you should lose some weight” and whatnot.
 Body shaming creeps up on us in our everyday conversations without notice.

 When one searches for terms like “body positivity” or “body image” online, the majority of content is focused on women, with very little attention given to men.
 Male body shaming is frequently avoided in discussions.
 Men and women have more or less comparable attitudes toward their bodies, despite the fact that body shame is typically discussed in the context of women.

 Despite receiving less attention, research shows that men can experience body image issues just like women.
 The persistent differences between the sexes include the fact that men are often less expressive and request assistance less frequently than women.
 Men frequently struggle to recognize or even address their concerns since they receive less social validation from their peers.